justdoinc/justdo/README.md

 ### Option 1: Quick Start With a Convenient One-Liner

 This is the **recommended option** for quickly evaluating JustDo under `localhost`.
 You can also explore a demo instance at [justdo.com](https://justdo.com).
-While this setup works well for local testing, it's **not** recommended for production unless properly secured.
-For a production-ready configuration, see [Option 2](#option-2-customized-docker-compose-setup).
+This setup works well for local testing.
+For a production-ready configuration see [Option 2](#option-2-customized-docker-compose-setup).

 You can copy and paste the following line into your shell for a quick setup:
 ```bash